arXiv/arxiv-docs/help/prep.md

 important to adhere to the formatting rules.
 Carriage returns will be stripped unless they are followed by leading white spaces.
 So if you want a new paragraph or a table of contents, be sure to indent the lines after the carriage return.
-When the abstracts is formatted for email announcement, it will be wrapped to 80 characters.
+When the abstract is formatted for email announcement, it will be wrapped to 80 characters.

 -   Do not include the word "Abstract".